MET Energy Holding plans billion-euro M&A deals in Europe - CEO

 BUDAPEST, Dec 9 (Reuters) - Swiss-based MET Energy plans to expand rapidly in Europe over the next three years via acquisitions worth at least 1 billion euros ($1.10 billion) once a deal with Singapore conglomerate Keppel Corporation KPLM.SI is finalised next month, MET's CEO said on Monday.

-MET, spun off of the Hungarian oil group MOL in 2007, has sold a 20% stake to Keppel for $53 million, the companies said last week.
-This valued MET at about $250 million, a valuation that CEO Benjamin Lakatos said was insufficient to compete in Europe.
+MET, spun off of the Hungarian oil group MOL in 2007, has sold a 20% stake to Keppel for 53 million euros, the companies said last week.
+This valued MET at about 250 million euros, a valuation that CEO Benjamin Lakatos said was insufficient to compete in Europe.

 "We have been like a child tiptoeing to see what's on the table," Lakatos told Reuters in an interview.
 "We could not participate in big European deals efficiently.
 The Keppel partnership will give us the necessary capital requirements for more significant acquisitions."